Getting to St Catz

 1. the award-winning published proceedings have been digitized (subject to a three-year holdback) to enable universal, free access to the papers

-3. the Young Chef Grants have brought four budding chef-scholars to the Symposium
+3. the Young Chef Grants have brought a number of budding chef-scholars to the Symposium

 6. a selection of sessions has been audio/video-recorded